 "It's their job to run the facility, and instead they used and abused us to run the facility, and that's why we're suing," said plaintiff Alejandro Menocal, 53.
 Menocal is a legal permanent resident who was detained for three months at GEO's Aurora facility while facing deportation last fall.

 GEO responded in a statement that its facilities "provide high-quality services in safe, secure and humane residential environments, and our company strongly refutes allegations to the contrary."

-The company says attorneys and immigrant advocates have full access to its facilities that U.S. Immigration and Customs Enforcement contracts with, and they're routinely audited and inspected by the government.
+The company added attorneys and immigrant advocates have full access to its facilities that U.S. Immigration and Customs Enforcement contracts with, and they're routinely audited and inspected by the government.

-Anita Sinha, a faculty member at Washington College of Law, American University who has researched immigrant labor at private detention centers, said Congress set the daily wage in 1950 and it hasn't been adjusted for inflation.
+Anita Sinha, a faculty member at Washington College of Law, American University who has researched immigrant labor at private detention centers, said the daily wage was set by Congress in 1950 and hasn't been adjusted for inflation.